Tom Ramsey

 Ramsey graduated from Kennedy High School in Granada Hills, California, in 1979.
 When Ramsey was quarterback for Kennedy, the quarterback at rival high school Granada Hills was John Elway.

-At UCLA, he played an outstanding Rose Bowl game in 1983 and was awarded the game MVP along with Don Rogers.
-In 1998, Ramsey was inducted into the UCLA Hall of Fame, and in 2007, Ramsey was inducted into the Rose Bowl Hall of Fame.
+At the University of California, Los Angeles, he played an outstanding Rose Bowl game in 1983 and was awarded the game MVP along with Don Rogers.
+In 1998, Ramsey was inducted into the UCLA Athletics Hall of Fame, and in 2007, Ramsey was inducted into the Rose Bowl Hall of Fame.

 He is also an analyst for college football on ESPN and for college and NFL football on ESPN Radio.

-Ramsey was the last quarterback of the New England Patriots to wear jersey #12 prior to the legendary Tom Brady.
+Ramsey was the last quarterback of the New England Patriots to wear jersey #12 prior to Tom Brady.